John Leguizamo

-He rose to fame with a co-starring role in Super Mario Bros.
-(1993) as Luigi, Benny Blanco in the crime drama Carlito's Way (1993), and later To Wong Foo, Thanks for Everything!
-Julie Newmar (1995), for which he received a Golden Globe Award for Best Supporting Actor nomination.
-Other films include Romeo + Juliet (1996), A Brother's Kiss (1997), Summer of Sam (1999), Moulin Rouge!
-(2001), The Alibi (2006), Righteous Kill (2008), Repo Men (2010), The Counselor (2013), John Wick (2014), and The Menu (2022).
-He served as the narrator of the sitcom The Brothers García (2000–2004) and voiced Sid the Sloth in the Ice Age franchise (2002–2016), and as Bruno in Encanto (2021).
+Leguizamo began his career as a stand-up comedian in New York City.
+After several years of doing supporting roles in film and television, he rose to fame with major roles in the fantasy adventure Super Mario Bros. portraying Luigi Mario and the crime drama Carlito's Way portraying Benny Blanco (both from 1993), followed by a role as drag queen Chi-Chi Rodriguez in the road comedy To Wong Foo, Thanks for Everything!
+Julie Newmar (1995), for which he received a nomination for the Golden Globe Award for Best Supporting Actor.
+Other films Leguizamo has since appeared in include Romeo + Juliet (1996), The Pest (1997), Summer of Sam (1999), Moulin Rouge!
+(2001), Empire (2002), Love in the Time of Cholera (2007), Righteous Kill (2008), The Lincoln Lawyer (2011), The Counselor (2013), John Wick (2014), John Wick 2 (2017), and The Menu (2022).
+As a voice actor, he narrated the sitcom The Brothers García (2000–2004) and played Sid the Sloth in the Ice Age franchise (2002–present) and Bruno Madrigal in Encanto (2021).

-Leguizamo is also known for his television roles including Freak (1998) for which he received the Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program.
-He received further Primetime Emmy Award nominations for the Paramount miniseries Waco (2018), and Netflix's limited series When They See Us (2019).
-He's also appeared on ER, The Kill Point, Bloodline, and The Mandalorian.
+Leguizamo is also known for his television roles including his television special Freak (1998), a filmed version of his eponymous Broadway show, for which he received the 1999 Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program.
+This was a historic win, making Leguizamo the first ever Latino to win this award in Emmy history.
+He received further Primetime Emmy Award nominations for the Paramount miniseries Waco (2018) and the Netflix limited series When They See Us (2019).
+He has also appeared on ER, The Kill Point, Bloodline, and The Mandalorian.
+In 2023, he hosted the MSNBC series Leguizamo Does America.

-Early life
+Early life and education

-Leguizamo was born in Bogotá, Colombia, on July 22, 1960, the son of Luz Marina Peláez and Alberto Rudolfo Leguizamo.
-His father was once an aspiring film director and studied at Cinecittà, but eventually dropped out due to lack of finances.
-According to Leguizamo, his surname is of Basque origin and he has distant Basque roots.
+Leguizamo was born in Bogotá, Colombia, the son of Luz Marina Peláez and Alberto Rudolfo Leguizamo.
+His father was once an aspiring film director and studied at Cinecittà in Rome, Italy, but eventually dropped out due to lack of finances.